How is your vocal image?

 It's well known that how we dress and present ourselves has an almost instant impact on the people we meet.
 In some situations, for example, job interviews, work presentations and special social occasions, that impact is critical.

-We are judged on our appearance and those initial judgments form the basis of how we are perceived.
-At a job interview a crumpled shirt, scruffy trousers and scuffed shoes say to a prospective employer: 'I don't care enough to make an effort.'
+We are judged on our appearance and those initial judgments form the basis of how we are perceived or thought of.
+At a job interview a crumpled shirt, scruffy trousers and scuffed shoes may say to a prospective employer: 'I don't care enough to make an effort.'

-What's less well known is that voice or voice quality has a similar impact.
+What's less well known is that voice or voice quality has a similar effect.

 In your mind summon up the sound of a voice making you want to put your fingers in your ears because hearing it is painful.